ACSchil/myRetail/README.md

 `./gradlew bootRun --debug-jvm`

-and connect to it with you IDE.
+and connect to it with your IDE.

 ### Using Dockerized Cassandra